Women in Love (TV series): Reception

-In her review for The Daily Telegraph, Ceri Radford praised the performances and singled out Kinnear as the best.
+In her review for The Daily Telegraph, Ceri Radford praised the performances and singled out Kinnear for praise.
 In conclusion, she said: "If you love DH Lawrence’s books, you probably loved this rich and well-acted adaptation.
 However, you may have found yourself cringing behind a cushion in places if, like me, you felt that the most tumescent thing in Lady Chatterley’s Lover was the prose."
 Sam Wollaston in The Guardian said that the two novels had been "artfully sewn together" and that it was "quite true to Lawrence in spirit, I think", despite saying he "never got on well" with the author.